thingsym/wp-auto-updater/readme.txt

 You can choose from the following five automatic updates of WordPress Core.

-* Minor Version Update (Recommended)
+* Minor Version Update
 * Major Version Update
 * Minor Only Version Update
 * Previous Generation Version Update
 * Manual Update

-= Minor Version Update (Recommended) =
+= Minor Version Update =

-**Minor Version Update (Recommended)** enable minor updates.
+**Minor Version Update** enable minor updates.
 Minor updates is default behavior in WordPress for security updates.
 The transition of the version number is as follows: update from 4.8 to 4.8.1, 4.8.2 ...

 = Major Version Update =